LeoAfonso1993/proverbsProject/README.md

 #### api_key

-API requires a personal token token to process more than 20 requests in a short amount of time, in case you don't have one an error will pop up and you may need wait a few minutes before trying again.
+API requires a personal token to process more than 20 requests in a short amount of time, in case you don't have one an error will pop up and you may need wait a few minutes before trying again.

 -to request your personal token join their discord https://www.abibliadigital.com.br/en and follow their instructions on Postman.